(615) 915-1851 606 8th Ave S, Nashville TN

-The Importance of Being: Michael Bloomfield
+The Importance Of Being: Michael Bloomfield

 Today was a rough day, a roller coaster of emotions.
 I had to venture back to the bathroom at the shop a couple of times to get myself together.
 A friend of mine at the shop asked me if I was ok?
 I told them I was okay, just having some big feelings.
 You see, someone named Michael Bloomfield died.
 He died way too young many years ago and to this day, I haven’t been able to get over it.
 I wasn’t prepared to realize I still had more grieving to do.